 Because of the way SMART Recovery meetings work, there is a need for a Facilitator to keep things on track.
 Since the meetings are our core activity, these meeting Facilitators are key.
 Our Facilitators, both online and at face-to-face meetings are people who are in recovery themselves and are ‘giving back’ to help others who have the kinds of problems they have themselves overcome.
-They give their time freely as volunteers, undergo thorough training and follow our Facilitators code of conduct.
-We keep in touch with and consult with Facilitators through this website, online peer support meetings and through newsletters.
-A great deal of our work is making sure Facilitators have good materials, information and training to help them run good meetings.
+They give their time freely as volunteers, undergo thorough training, and follow our Facilitators code of conduct.
+We keep in touch with and consult with Facilitators through this website, online peer support meetings, and newsletters.
+A great deal of our work is making sure Facilitators have good materials, information, and training to help them run good meetings.

 PARTNERS AND CHAMPIONS

 SMART Recovery has a Partnership scheme with professional care and treatment services.
 This involves us training some of their staff as ‘SMART Recovery Champions’ so that they can kick start meetings within their services, introduce service users to SMART and encourage some to become Facilitators and start their own peer-led meetings in the community.
-Our relationship with partners is to offer training and license our programme and materials.
+Our relationship with partners is to offer training and license our program and materials.

 INTERNATIONAL PICTURE AND LEGAL STRUCTURE

 SMART Recovery operates as a non-profit organization in many countries including the United States mainland, the UK, Canada, Australia, and 20+ additional countries.
 SMART Recovery BC & SMART Recovery APAC works closely with the not-for-profit organization in the USA that ‘owns’ SMART Recovery.
 Legally speaking, the BC & APAC charity has a non-exclusive license (or legal permission) from the US to develop and promote SMART Recovery in this country and online.
 We work very closely with the US team and have cross representation between the boards.